 • Plug a heavy duty three-pronged outdoor-rated extension cord into the external AC plug on the battery enclosure and plug the other end into a power outlet.
-Charging may take 24 hours or longer.
+Charging may take 24 to 48 hours with the extra battery option.
 The smart charger indicates the battery charge status during charging.